-At 31 December 2023 and throughout the financial year, the Group complied with the capital requirements that were in force as set out by European and UK legislation, and enforced by the PRA.
+At 31 December 2024 and throughout the financial year, the Group complied with the capital requirements that were in force as set out by European and UK legislation, and enforced by the PRA.

-The Group's Tier 1 capital arises from the equity represented by its ordinary shares as well as £17m Additional Tier 1 securities which were issued and fully paid up during 2022 as part of the consideration for the acquisition of Wesleyan Bank Ltd.
+The Group's Tier 1 capital arises from the equity represented by its ordinary shares as well as £17m Additional Tier 1 securities which were issued and fully paid up during 2022 as part of the consideration for the acquisition of HTB Leasing & Finance Ltd ("HLF", formally Wesleyan Bank Ltd).